Bill and Melinda Gates divorce could jeopardize billions in charity | DW | 04.05.2021

-The founders of one of the world's largest private charities have pledged to continue their philanthropic work together.
+The founders of one of the world's largest private charities have pledged to continue their philanthropic work together despite their divorce.
 Some experts, however, say that might prove to be easier said than done.

 The Bill and Melinda Gates Foundation works in areas including malaria and polio eradication, child nutrition and vaccines

-The couple — with a combined wealth in excess of $130 billion (€108 billion) — has been among the most big-hearted philanthropists over the past few decades, gifting more than $36 billion to the nonprofit Bill & Melinda Gates Foundation, which the two launched in 2000.
+The couple — with a combined wealth in excess of $130 billion (€108 billion) — have been among the most bighearted philanthropists over the past few decades, gifting more than $36 billion to the nonprofit Bill & Melinda Gates Foundation since its launch in 2000.

 More than 20 years later, their foundation ranks as the largest private philanthropic foundation in the United States and one of the world's biggest with an endowment of nearly $50 billion.
 The charity organization has spent around $55 billion over the past two decades in areas including malaria and polio eradication, child nutrition and vaccines in 135 countries.
 The foundation last year committed some $1.75 billion to COVID-19 relief.